 - FOM (Figure Of Merite): from 1400 to over 2000

 FOR ASSEMBLY ON ARM, IT WILL BE NECESSARY TO MAKE A CHOICE OF A BEZEL THAT BRINGS A TUBE CAPABLE OF RESISTING THE REAR OF THE CALIBER OF THE DESTINATION WEAPON - THIS IN ORDER TO PRESERVE THE LIFETIME OF THE TUBE AND THE IMAGE RENDERING.
 IF IN DOUBT CONTACT US.

 The special case of digital night vision

-A technology identical to that used in your camera, your digital surveillance cameras, your webcam or your digital camera: a CCD or CMOS modified to be sensitive not to the visible spectrum but to the spectrum of infra-red and converts into a digital signal .
-The digital signal is amplified and transmitted to the LCD screen where you view the image.
+A technology identical to that used in your camera, your digital surveillance cameras, your webcam or your digital camera: a CCD or CMOS modified to be sensitive not to the visible spectrum but to the infra-red spectrum and converts into a digital signal .
+The digital signal is amplified and then transmitted to the LCD screen where you view the image.
 The lack of a phosphor screen will remove the black and green rendering to render a black and white image.

 Like a 1 generation tube, a digital night vision goggle can only amplify residual light without the integration of a PCM.
 In fact you will need either a substantial residual light (full moon ...) or (like a security camera for example) IR diodes, or an IR torch.
 It is essential to note that any infra-red emission is detectable.
 It's stupid to be a sniper shot because of these kinds of mistakes.